shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the Recommendations page](Images/hol3-e5-s8.png "Recommendations page")

 1. On the **Security alerts page** under _General_, you can see the alerts that describe details of the affected resources, suggested remediation steps, and in some cases an option to trigger a logic app in response.
 (The Remediation steps contain the remediation logic where you can remediate the selected resource/s.
-To simplify remediation and improve your environment's security and increase your secure score, many recommendations include a Fix option.
+To simplify remediation improve your environment's security and increase your secure score, many recommendations include a Fix option.
 Fix helps you quickly remediate a recommendation on multiple resources.)

 ### Task 2: Enable Microsoft Sentinel

 1. In the **search resources, services and docs bar**, type **Microsoft Sentinel** and select it from suggestions, as shown below: